javadbat/jb-payment-input/README.md

 - support smart paste so user can copy text that contains irrelevant words beside card number but we will extract card number from the text.

-this superset component on [jb-input](https://github.com/javadbat/jb-input) , just for payment info input with extra filter and ready to use validator
+this component is a superset component on [jb-input](https://github.com/javadbat/jb-input) , just for payment info input with extra filter and ready to use validator

 ## using with JS frameworks